Ballarat survivors assisted to provide their stories to the Royal Commission

 “Importantly, if people wish to have legal advice or representation as part of their engagement with the Royal Commission, they can access this through knowmore.

-“Our team will be in Ballarat from Tuesday 18thof March, ahead of the Royal Commission’s visit on Thursday and Friday 20th and 21st of March in case anyone wishes to consult about their legal rights or to get help in preparing written statements or submissions,” Ms McDonough said.
+“Our team will be in Ballarat from Tuesday 18 of March, ahead of the Royal Commission’s visit on Thursday and Friday 20 and 21 of March in case anyone wishes to consult about their legal rights or to get help in preparing written statements or submissions,” Ms McDonough said.

 If anyone would like to get in touch to make a time to talk to knowmore whilst we are in Ballarat, please call the 1800 605 762 number to arrange it.